RosettaCommons/demos/public/recces/README.md

 ```
 These preruns generate data for computing the ST weights in the following run.

-The ST weights can then be determined using the following code snnippet:
+The ST weights can then be determined using the following code snippet:
 ```
     from recces.util import weight_evaluate
     weight_evaluate('./', 'prerun_hist_scores.gz')